 Other people have reported the sensation of someone touching and even stroking their hair, yet there is no one close to them.
 Other people have witnessed and even captured on camera shadowy figures moving through rooms in the hotel.

-On one of the floors guests can find the Bishop’s chair.
-Some people have reported that when they sat in the chair and put their arms on the armrests, it felt as though someone had placed a hand on their arm in a comforting fashion.
+On one of the floors, guests can find the Bishop’s chair.
+Some people have reported that when they sat in the chair and put their arms on the armrests, it felt like someone had placed a hand on their arm in a comforting fashion.
 The chair reportedly dates back to when Miss Mary Lake was the headmistress.

-The charming hotel has a reputation for the comforting accommodations but it also has a reputation for being one of the most haunted hotels in San Francisco.
+The charming hotel has a reputation for comforting accommodations, but it also has a reputation for being one of the most haunted hotels in San Francisco.

-One of the most famous ghosts to haunt the San Remo is the Painted Lady.
-The Painted Lady was a madame who stayed in, and died in, room 33.
-People staying in the room have reportedly heard knocking on the door to the room as well as having things moving and other odd stories.
+One of the most famous ghosts to haunt San Remo is the Painted Lady.
+The Painted Lady was a madame who stayed in and died in room 33.
+People staying in the room have reportedly heard knocking on the door to the room and having things moving and other odd stories.

 The ghost of a young girl has been seen on numerous occasions trying to enter room 42.
-There are also people that claim while in their room someone knocks on the outside of the door.
-Because the knocking seems to becoming from a low spot on the door it is assumed it is a child.
+Some people claim that someone knocks on the outside of the door while in their room.
+Because the knocking seems to be coming from a low spot on the door, it is assumed it is a child.

-There are also stories of hearing a man’s voice in the room as well as movement and other random noises.
+There are also stories of hearing a man’s voice in the room and movement and other random noises.
 People suspect it is the ghost of a man who killed himself there.

 A double murder was also said to have occurred in the restaurant of the San Remo Hotel.
 People who spend time in the restaurant have seen a dark, shadowy figure crossing the room.
 These are just a handful of the sightings and paranormal activity that occur at the San Remo Hotel.

-The Hotel Rex is a boutique hotel that draws its inspiration from the 1920’s, specifically the literary salons and art galleries of that era.
-It offers its guests with a mix of the past and modern amenities.
-Due to its excellent location people have easy and fast access to some of the best attractions in the city.
+The Hotel Emblem (formerly the Hotel Rex) is a boutique hotel that draws its inspiration from the 1920s, specifically the literary salons and art galleries of that era.
+It offers its guests a mix of the past and modern amenities.
+Due to its excellent location, people have easy and fast access to some of the city’s best attractions.

-Guests to the Rex also have the opportunity to enjoy everything a haunted hotel in San Francisco has to offer.
-One of the most frightening ghosts to appear at the Hotel Rex has appeared to a number of the housekeeping staff.
+Guests to the Emblem also have the opportunity to enjoy everything, a haunted hotel in San Francisco has to offer.
+One of the most frightening ghosts to appear at the Emblem has appeared to a number of the housekeeping staff.

-Guests who have stayed in the hotel have made claims of hearing horses behind the building in the alley.
-As there are no horses in the area it may be the ghosts of horses that were brought to the area during the Gold Rush and later.
+Guests who have stayed in the hotel have been hearing horses behind the building in the alley.
+As there are no horses in the area, it may be the ghosts of horses brought to the area during the Gold Rush and later.

-Along with being a wonderful place to stay Nob Hill Hotel is among the most haunted hotels in San Francisco.
-Over the more than 100 years since it was built people have reported approximately 20 different ghosts still inhabiting the hotel.
+Along with being a wonderful place to stay, Nob Hill Hotel is among the most haunted San Francisco hotels.
+Over the more than 100 years since it was built, people have reported approximately 20 different ghosts still inhabiting the hotel.

-The majority of the ghosts at the Nob Hill Hotel like to play pranks o the guests and staff members of the hotel.
+The majority of the Nob Hill Hotel ghosts like to play pranks o the guests and staff members of the hotel.
 They will hide things from people, play with doors, electricity, and have even been known to turn appliances on and off.
-Guests have reported feeling as though someone had just sat down next to them on their beds when they were either in the room alone, or the other party was nowhere near them.
+Guests report feeling as though someone had just sat down next to them on their beds when they were either in the room alone or the other party was nowhere near them.

-The wine cellar is a popular hangout from a number of the ghosts at the inn as well.
-One guest had reportedly mentioned how charming it was to have a woman in period clothing sitting at the end of one of the hallways.
+The wine cellar is a popular hangout for a number of the ghosts at the inn as well.
+One guest had reportedly mentioned how charming it was to have a woman in period clothing sitting at the end of a hallway.
 The staff were perplexed as there was no such woman hired to be there, nor was there even a chair at the end of the specified hallway!